SandyRodger/LS170-171/lesson_4.md

 - HTTP: This chapter uses Bash and other network utilities, but this is all to better understand HTTP an how it enables network connections between client and server.
 -  HTTP and the structure of messages: HTTP can be seen as a set of rules for structuring messages exchanged between applications.
 Understand these rules and how to apply them.
 -  HTTP is a request-response protocol: One of the fundamental aspects of HTTP is its request-response behaviour.
-Try to form a solid mental model aruond this.
+Try to form a solid mental model around this.

 ## [Using Telnet to explore HTTP](https://launchschool.com/lessons/0e67d1ce/assignments/20d4226d)